 Built to last

 As with the iPhone 6s, the 6s Plus’s battery capacity has been reduced to accommodate its new 3D Touch-enabled display.
-Unlike with the 6s Plus’ smaller sibling, this shouldn’t offer as much cause for concern.
+Unlike with the 6s Plus’ smaller cousin, this shouldn’t offer as much cause for concern.

 To get technical for a moment, the 6s Plus is said to have a 2750 mAh battery.
 This means it’s about 5% smaller than the 6 Plus’ 2,915mAh battery, but still significantly bigger than the 6s’ 1715 mAh battery.
 While some of this extra charge will be used to power the 6s Plus’ bigger screen, Apple’s phablet definitely offers greater stamina than its standard iPhone.

 After hammering the 6S Plus for a good eight hours with power-sapping 4K videos and Live Photos, we were left with a fifth of its battery life left.
 To tide us through the commute home, we simply activated iOS 9’s new Low Power Mode that instinctively shuts down or decreases the thirstiest features in your phone.

 Stuff like push emails and background app refreshes are culled to stretch out what’s left of your battery life, and you’ll barely notice.
 It’s no biggie at all.
 If you’re torn between the two new iPhones, battery life might be just the factor to sway you.